ka1han/controls.rb/docs/security_controls.md

 ### Example

-Let's select code-execution-prevention control.
+Let's select `code-execution-prevention control`.
 To see the change, let us do a GET Request on the security control

 i.e. https://nexpose.local:3780/insight/controls/api/security_controls/code-execution-prevention